Trevor Hudgins: College recruiting

 Hudgins received no NCAA Division I offers.
-He was noticed by Northwest Missouri State head coach Ben McCollum at an AAU Tournament game in Lawrence, Kansas, in July 2016.
+He was noticed by Northwest Missouri State head coach Ben McCollum at an Amateur Athletic Union tournament game in Lawrence, Kansas, in July 2016.
 McCollum later travelled to Manhattan to watch Hudgins play pickup basketball at the Ahearn Field House and was satisfied by his aggression; Hudgins received an offer to Northwest the next day.
 Hudgins made two trips to the Northwest Missouri State campus and committed to the program after the team won its first national title in March 2017.

 College career

 2017–2018: Redshirt season

 Hudgins redshirted during the 2017–18 season; his decision was due to the feeling that he did not live up to expectations during team practices and he spent time conditioning himself to replace senior Justin Pitts as the Bearcats' starting point guard.

 2018–2019: Collegiate debut and first championship

 Hudgins made his collegiate debut on November 4, 2018, against the Northern State Wolves and scored a team-high 25 points.
 Hudgins finished the season with averages of 18.7 points, 5.3 assists and 2.3 rebounds per game.
 His 203 assists broke the Bearcats' single-season assist record.
 Hudgins helped lead the Bearcats to a 38–0 record and was selected as the Freshman of the Year in the Mid-America Intercollegiate Athletics Association (MIAA) while also earning first-team all-MIAA honors.
 The Bearcats defeated the Point Loma Nazarene Sea Lions in the championship game of the 2019 NCAA Division II men's basketball tournament with Hudgins scoring 12 points and a game-high six assists.
 He was named the Division II Elite Eight Most Outstanding Player.